-A couple years ago Chris Robinson was a former Facebook and PayPal art director with no boat-building (nor sailing) experience.
-Then the Tsunami hit Japan (a place where he’d lived and met his wife).
-He happened to be working in a startup incubator at the time with some “very smart people”, including an astronaut, and everyone was sketching ideas for tsunami-proof shelters.
+A couple of years ago, Chris Robinson was a former Facebook and PayPal art director with no boat-building (nor sailing) experience.
+Then the Tsunami hit Japan (where he’d lived and met his wife).
+He happened to be working in a startup incubator at the time with some “very smart people,” including an astronaut, and everyone was sketching ideas for tsunami-proof shelters.

-Robinson liked his design (inspired by oil-derrick escape pods and the hanging tree house spheres from Canadian artist Tom Chudleigh) so much, he began to build it behind his house.
-Two years later, his backyard is dominated by his 22-foot-long, 10-foot-wide and 8.5-foot-high plywood-and-epoxy tsunami-proof pod (AKA Tsunamiball).
+Robinson liked his design (inspired by oil-derrick escape pods and the hanging tree house spheres from Canadian artist Tom Chudleigh) so much that he began to build it behind his house.
+Two years later, his backyard is dominated by his 22-foot-long, 10-foot-wide, and 8.5-foot-high plywood-and-epoxy tsunami-proof pod (AKA Tsunamiball).